cormac-rynne/absplit/README.md

 }
 df = pd.DataFrame(data_dct)

-# Identify which columns are metrics, which is the the time period, and what to split on
+# Identify which columns are metrics, which is the time period, and what to split on
 kwargs = {
     'metrics': ['metric1', 'metric2'],
     'date_col': 'date',